jpiland16/hmv-scratchpad/sam-log-notes/sam-log.md

+## 7/20/2021:
+- Changing the metadata file to put ROOT at the start eliminates the issue where the model has the legs mixed up when it is first loaded.
+The implication is that parent elements need to come before child elements in the metadata file, probably because parent elements can only affect the positions of child elements whose quaternions have not been set?
+This doesn't work too well with the current system where the user can put the sensors in any order.
+    - First idea: Make the Animator process the bones in topologically sorted order.
+    - Second idea: Make the creator of the metadata file put the entries in topological order.
+    - I favor idea 1 because it wouldn't have to trust another part of the program to come up with the correct formatting.

 ## 7/18/2021:
 - I've tinkered a bunch with the quaternions for the subject-1 calibration data in the gait dataset, and now I have a quaternion data and metadata that are significantly better than nonsense, though they're still a little physically impossible (which just means they need some tweaking).
 Observations: